adulbrich/cs-capstone-handbook/src/content/docs/learning-objectives/ABET.md

 ## Student Outcomes (SOs)

-Graduates of the program will have an ability to:
+Graduates of the program will have an ability to:[^1]

 1. Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
 2. Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.